Freshly Ground Coffee – Why It Tastes Best

 Unlike the stoic snob behind the counter at the instantly Instagrammable coffee house, Science has opened its mouth and shared some knowledge bombs.
 As with most food items, fresh is better, and coffee is no exception – especially during coffee cupping sessions.

-These flavor-packed little stimulants are sensitive and will only relinquish their best if handled properly.
+These flavour-packed little stimulants are sensitive and will only relinquish their best if handled properly.
 Whereas pre-ground coffee has already lost most of its delicate aromas and oils, freshly ground coffee beans are ripe for brewing.
 So yes, in case you haven’t guessed so yet, you’ll need a great burr coffee grinder to help with this.

 Let me know your thoughts in the comments below, and if any of your friends ask you, “Why is freshly ground coffee better?” then send them this article.
 Make sure to also check the article ‘Does coffee go bad?‘ and never worry about a stale and bitter brew again.

-You should grind your own coffee to ensure you’re getting all the aroma and flavor you’re paying for.
+You should grind your own coffee to ensure you’re getting all the aroma and flavour you’re paying for.
 Whole beans can last for about a month with careful storage; ground coffee begins to deteriorate in 30 minutes or less – good if you’re having pizza delivered, not so much if you’re keeping ground coffee in your kitchen.

 Ground coffee is cheaper than beans, typically, because it uses less expensive coffee beans that are roasted and ground for a lower price point.
 The coffee beans sold as whole beans, particularly by specialty coffee roasters, are usually from better producers, often from single origin farmers, and represent a much higher quality product.
 We say that there are things to save money on, and things to save money for, and coffee is definitely in the second category.

 You really can’t keep ground coffee fresh – it begins to deteriorate after about half an hour.
-If you absolutely must keep ground coffee, for instance if you are traveling and don’t have access to a grinder (we’ve been there, we won’t judge), pack it in an airtight container and keep it away from light and heat.
-But once you’re accustomed to truly fresh coffee, you’ll find that ground coffee – even in an airtight package kept in the dark – loses a portion of its flavor every day.
+If you absolutely must keep ground coffee, for instance if you are travelling and don’t have access to a grinder (we’ve been there, we won’t judge), pack it in an airtight container and keep it away from light and heat.
+But once you’re accustomed to truly fresh coffee, you’ll find that ground coffee – even in an airtight package kept in the dark – loses a portion of its flavour every day.

 - Calderone, J. (2015, September 28).
 Here’s why coffee gets stale if it sits out for too long.
 Retrieved from https://www.businessinsider.com/why-coffee-gets-stale-when-sitting-out-oxygenation-2015-9